e-kai00/gungnir-shop/README.md

 - Navigate to **Deploy** tab
-- Connect your GitHub account and choose needed repositary
+- Connect your GitHub account and choose needed repository
 - Scroll down and click **Deploy Branch** (this project deployed from main branch)
-- Once succeesfully deployed, click **Open app** at the right top coner of the page <br><br>
+- Once successfully deployed, click **Open app** at the right top corner of the page <br><br>

 ## Credits

 ### Content

 - All product images and descriptions originate from Yachur Shop, a shop owned jointly by my husband and myself.
+The use of these materials has been approved by all relevant parties involved.
 - The comments within the Reviews section was written by myself.
 - The layout design of the shop draws inspiration from the Etsy marketplace.
-Additionally, concepts such as incorporating estimated delivery information on the product page have been influenced by elements found on the marketplace.
+Some concepts such as incorporating estimated delivery information on the product page have been influenced by elements found on the marketplace.
 - Favicon: [Spear icon by Icons8](https://icons8.com/icon/kOTdncKshxcE/spear)

 ### Code